tony-waters/tony-waters.github.io/_posts/2026-04-04-flatten-directory-files-into-single-file.md

 header-img: "img/bash.png"
 ---

-When working on a non-trivial codebase—especially something like a layered Spring Boot application — you eventually hit this problem:
+When working on a non-trivial codebase — especially something like a layered Spring Boot application — you may hit this problem:

 > I want to show everything to a reviewer (or ChatGPT), without zipping, uploading, or losing context.

 Copy-pasting files one by one is painful.
 Dumping raw directories is noisy and unreadable.
-What you actually want is:
+What you sometimes want is:

 - A single file
 - With clear boundaries between files